32nd Infantry Division (United States): Pacific Theater

 On 22 April 1942, just before the division boarded ships in San Francisco bound for Australia, they received about 3,000 additional soldiers, most of whom had just finished basic training, to fill in their incomplete ranks.
 The division was still missing about 1,800 men.
 The division had to make do with whatever equipment was found in depots near San Francisco.
 Not even its firearms allocation was complete; it could not obtain any compact M1 carbine rifles meant for officers and support forces, forcing the division to arm them with the regular infantry's longer, heavier yet more powerful M1 Garand.
 They traded in their World War I-era horse-drawn artillery pieces for new 105mm M101 howitzers, though they received scant training on the new guns.

 After eight days waiting for transit, the division returned to San Francisco and boarded a convoy of seven Matson Line ships, including the S.S.
 Lurline and USS Hugh L. Scott at Pier 42.
 The convoy (SF 43) was escorted by the cruiser USS Indianapolis and two corvettes.
 Four days out of San Francisco, the Lurline ship's crew discovered the division's mascot, a dog named Vicksburg.
 She was named for the town she was born in and the location of the final major campaign of the American Civil War.
 (Vicksburg was killed in a road accident in Southport, Australia on 8 October 1942).
 A monument to the dog still exists at the former entrance to Camp Cable.

+After a stop in Auckland, New Zealand, the ships entered a zone where two freighters had been sunk by Japanese submarines in recent days.
+The soldiers stayed fully dressed and wide eyed for the two days to Sydney.
 Taking a southerly route to avoid the Japanese Navy, they arrived in southern Australia at Port Adelaide on 14 May 1942, having traveled 9000 mi in 23 days.
 They were the first American division in World War II to be moved in a single convoy from the United States to the front lines.